fabianmichael/kirby-imagekit/readme.md

 -	PHP 5.4.0+
 -	Kirby 2.3.0+
-- tested only on Apache 2 with mod_rewrite, but may also works with other server setups
+- Tested on Apache 2 with mod_rewrite (but it should also work with other servers like nginx)

 ### Kirby CLI